askannon/sti-java/README.md

 # S2I Java builder image

 This is a S2I builder image for Java builds whose result can be run directly without any further application server.
-It's suited ideally for microservices with a flat classpath (but not for "far jars")
+It's suited ideally for microservices with a flat classpath or fat jars.

 This image also provides an easy integration with an [Jolokia](https://github.com/rhuss/jolokia)  agent.
 See below
 how to configure this.

 The following environment variables can be used to influence the behaviour of this builder image:

+## Artifact type
+* **JAVA_JAR_FILE** If your final artifact is a fat jar you can specify the filename in this environment variable.
+Setting this varaible effectively disable some of the more advanced dependency resolver and classpath build mechanisms and will just run "java -jar <JAVA_JAR_FILE>".

 ## Build Time

+The builder will automatically enable a maven profile "openshift".
+Other args can be changed with the following variables:

 * **MAVEN_ARGS** Arguments to use when calling maven, replacing the default `package hawt-app:build -DskipTests -e`.
 Please be sure to run the `hawt-app:build` goal (when not already bound to the `package` execution phase), otherwise the startup scripts won't work.
 * **MAVEN_ARGS_APPEND** Additional Maven  arguments, useful for temporary adding arguments like `-X` or `-am -pl ..`